CLOBr Logo

 Key Characteristics of DEXs

-• AMM Model: Most use automated market makers and liquidity pools instead of order books
+• AMM Model: Liquidity pools instead of order books

-• Decentralized Control: Governed by smart contracts and often by DAOs
+• Decentralized Control: Smart contracts and DAOs, not companies

 DEX Liquidity Pools